floydpink/harimenon.com/source/index.markdown

 ### Welcome!

-I have decided to enhance the site a little bit, so stay tuned for a new and improved content here soon.
+I have decided to enhance the site a little bit, so stay tuned for new and improved content here soon.

 The content of the old home page has been archived [here](/bloggerhome), and it's preserved in its exact form [at blogger](http://harimenonhome.blogspot.com)!